Boreo/boreo-dev/README.md

 # boreo.dev

 Personal site.
 One page, static Astro build, no client framework.
-All content lives in `src/data/site.ts`, so changing text, links or certifications never touches markup.
-Theme is Catppuccin Mocha.
+Content lives in `src/data/site.ts`.
+Catppuccin Mocha theme.

-The background is a canvas constellation: a jittered grid of dots with distance-faded edges, cursor repel, and an occasional shooting star.
-The glows and card shadow are pre-rendered per pixel with dither because plain CSS gradients band badly on dark backgrounds.
-The animation loop stops when nothing is moving and everything respects `prefers-reduced-motion`.
+Canvas constellation background: a jittered grid of dots with distance-faded edges, cursor repel, and an occasional shooting star.
+The glows and card shadow are pre-rendered per pixel with dither.
+The animation loop stops when nothing is moving and respects `prefers-reduced-motion`.

 ## Structure